Finding Aid to the Papers of Robert L. Brown, 1972-2007

 Processing notes: Initial inventory of the collection was done in 2015 by Megan Moore.
 Final arrangement, description, indexing, foldering and boxing of this material was begun in 2015 and is ongoing.
 During the processing, photocopies were made to replace thermofax sheets and newspaper clippings, fasteners were removed, and materials were removed from binders of various types.
 Duplicates were discarded.
 A substantial number of Brown's files for 1999-2002 were on diskettes or CDs only.
 All files were copied to a server (diskettes and CDs retained).
 Most files were incorporated into appropriate folder/item listings, with links to a copy of the digital file.
 Files deemed not significant (e.g. notes on travel arrangements, menus for meeting dinners), redundant files, and files we do not have the software to open, were retained on the server but not included with material described in the finding aid.
 In a few cases, links from the finding aid are to a text file listing contents of a diskette or CD; contact the Archivist for copies of specific files included in such listings.
 Email messages dated 1997-2002 were received on CD and made available digitally in 2018; contact the Archivist about access.

-Calendars and Journals Series: This series includes calendars, daily journals, and diaries, some with detailed notations about meetings and trips, dated 1987-May 2003.
+Calendars and Journals Series: This series includes calendars, daily journals, and diaries dated 1987, 1989-1991, and 1997-May 2003.
+Notebooks for 1997-April 2003 have detailed notations about meetings and trips.
 Related materials: See also the notebooks for specific trips to Chile in the Millimeter Array Series below.
 Size: 1.0 linear feet.

 Millimeter Array (MMA) Series: U.S. community science workshops on the design of a synthesis array for millimeter-wave astronomy were first held in 1982 and continued through 1989.
 In July 1990 the National Radio Astronomy Observatory submitted a proposal for a millimeter array to the National Science Foundation (NSF), and in 1991 the decadal report of the National Research Council's Astronomy Survey Committee recommended the Millimeter Array as the highest priority ground-based astronomy project for the 1990s.
 Planning and site research began at NRAO, in November 1994 National Science Board (NSB) approved a project development plan for the MMA and endorsed further planning, and in May 1998 the NSB authorized the expenditure of $26M for a three-year MMA design and development program.
 In June 1999, the NSF signed a Memorandum of Understanding with European institutions for a joint design and development phase of the Atacama Large Millimeter/submillimeter Array (ALMA), a project that joined the MMA with the European Large Southern Array project.
 Materials filed with this series are dated 1985-2002, with almost all dated prior to the June 1999 Memorandum of Understanding.
 This series includes reports, memos, cost estimates, trip reports, photos, test data, and other materials related to the design and development of NRAO's MMA project and its evolution into the multinational ALMA project.
 Size: 2.0 linear feet.
 Click here for an item listing.
 Related materials: See the Atacama Large Millimeter/Submillimeter Array (ALMA) Series below for materials after the MMA project became ALMA, as well as the Calendars and Journals Series above for records of meetings, events, and trips related to MMA/ALMA.
 For additional materials on the MMA, see also the Records of the National Radio Astronomy Observatory, the Papers of Mark A. Gordon, the Papers of David E. Hogg, the Papers of Paul A. Vanden Bout, and the MMA/ALMA Memo Series.
 Researchers should note that material relevant to the MMA is included with materials on ALMA and vice versa, both in these papers and in other collections.